rufilboss/100DaysOfDevOps/Day 36 -Introduction to AWS System Manager/day36.md

         * First one assign AmazonSSMFullAccess policy to the user
         * Other authorizes systems to be authorized by the system manager
         * Create a new role and assign AmazonEc2Rolefor SSM
+        * Attach the role, I have created earlier to an existing instance or during instance creation